-The current draft bill would require most utilities to reach 100% renewability by 2030 and require the three currently 100% renewable utilities (WEC, Burlington Electric Department and Swanton) to meet their load growth through new (post 2010) renewables on a set schedule.
+The Vermont Legislature in 2024 updated the Vermont Renewable Energy Standards, speeding up the schedule under which the remainder of the Vermont utilities have to reach 100 percent renewability.
+Those changes, which are due to go into effect for January 1, 2025, were approved over a gubernatorial veto, require most utilities to reach 100% renewability by 2030 and require the three currently 100% renewable utilities (WEC, Burlington Electric Department and Swanton) to meet their load growth through new (post 2010) renewables on a set schedule.
 The draft bill would also largely eliminate group net metering, a benefit for WEC, and allow WEC's remaining 2 MW of HQUS power to count towards its load growth obligation if WEC were to cease passing it through to VEC by 2028.